 Sutherland holds that out of all the social processes, the family background has perhaps the greatest influence on criminal behaviour of the offender.
 The reason being that children spend most of their time with their parents and relatives within the family.
-Children are apt to imbibe criminal tendencies, if they find their parents or members of the family behaving in a similarmanner.
+Children are apt to imbibe criminal tendencies, if they find their parents or members of the family behaving in a similar manner.
 The institution of family is expected to cater to the basic needs of the children.
-Therefore, the child should feel that he enjoys a certain privilege and protection in his family andthat he is loved and liked by his parents and members of the family.
-This feeling of security, warmth and reliance makes children to learn the virtues of love, respect and duty towards others.
-Thus, it is through the institution of family that the child unconsciously learns to adjust himselfto the environment and accepts the values of life such as respect for others, faithfulness, trustworthiness and co-operation through his own life experiences.
-It therefore follows that achild brought up in a broken family is likely to fall an easy prey to criminality.
-Lack of parentalcontrol over children due to death, divorce or desertion of parent or their ignorance or illness may furnish soothing ground for the children to resort to criminal acts.
+Therefore, the child should feel that he enjoys a certain privilege and protection in his family and that he is loved and liked by his parents and members of love, respect and duty towards others.
+Thus, it is through the institution of family that the child unconsciously learns to adjust himself to the environment and accepts the values of life such as respect for others, faithfulness, trustworthiness and co-operation through his own life experiences.
+It therefore follows that a child brought up in a broken family is likely to fall an easy prey to criminality.
+Lack of parental control over children due to death, divorce or desertion of parent or their ignorance or illness may furnish soothing ground for the children to resort to criminal acts.
 Again, frequent quarrels amongst parents, undue domination of one over the other, step-motherly treatment with children, frequent births in the family, immorality of parents, misery, poverty or unwholesome family atmosphere and the like may also lead to the neglect of child and finding no adequate outlet for his talents, he/she may tend to become criminal in his/her life.
 To add to the above list, unemployment, low income or parent's continued long absence from home for the sake of livelihood is some other causes for child delinquencies.
-With revolutionary changes in socio- economic conditions in India, the family patterns- have radically changed.
+With revolutionary changes in socioeconomic conditions in India, the family patterns- have radically changed.
 Excessive outdoor indulgences of modern Indian house-wife and a general tendency on the part of Indian educated women to be after jobs have disrupted the harmony of Indian family life.